-There are many types of breeds that work well with children, including Golden and Labrador Retrievers, Poodle, Irish Setter, Vizsla, Newfoundland, Collie, Bull Terrier, Beagle, and the Bulldog.
-Many factors come into play when choosing a dog for children like the ages and lifestyles of your children, as well as the dog’s temperament, size, and energy level.
+Many types of breeds work well with children, including Golden and Labrador Retrievers, Poodle, Irish Setter, Vizsla, Newfoundland, Collie, Bull Terrier, Beagle, and the Bulldog.
+Many factors come into play when choosing a dog for children, like the ages and lifestyles of your children, as well as the dog’s temperament, size, and energy level.

 Let’s talk about these top ten dog breeds.

 Keep in mind that every family has unique situations that even the best dog breeds may not fit.
 It’s good to think about whether the dog is safe for all ages, their energy level, what care the dog needs, the age of dog you’re looking for, and if the dog gets along with other pets (if there are any).
 So without further ado, here are the top ten dog breeds for kids and families.

 These dog breeds have the affection and devotion needed for kids.
 With a sturdy build, the Bulldog is an excellent breed for kids who like to roughhouse.
 But, they’re not the best energetic dog and like to lay around the house.
 So if you want a dog that can run around with the kids, consider a different breed.
 However, the Bulldog is very loyal and friendly, and pleasant with outside visitors and other pets.

 Note that Bulldogs need extra oral care, and snoring, wheezing, and drooling may be a problem.
 Conversely, their coat requires minimal attention, and their small stature is ideal for families in apartments or small homes.
 Their average lifespan is around 8 to 10 years.

 Another small breed, the Beagle, has a calm temperament, making it an excellent choice for families.
 A dog that loves the great outdoors, the Beagle will pair perfectly with kids.
 They were initially bred for hunting, so they love to be in the mountains frolicking about and taking to the trails.